Billy Joe Tolliver: San Diego Chargers

-Falcons and Oilers
+Atlanta Falcons

 Just a few days after losing the starting job, Tolliver was traded to the Atlanta Falcons for a fifth-round draft pick.
 In Atlanta, Tolliver was the backup quarterback behind Chris Miller and alongside rookie Brett Favre, and played part of seven games throughout the season.
 Tolliver's breakthrough as a Falcon came against the San Francisco 49ers on November 3.
 Miller was injured in the second quarter, and Tolliver was brought in for the rest of the game.
 With one second left, he threw a 44-yard Hail Mary pass to Michael Haynes, which was caught for a touchdown and sealing a 17–14 upset victory.
 Due to his performance and Miller's injury, Tolliver was given his first start the following week against the Washington Redskins.
 Tolliver's first start with the Falcons was a 56–17 blowout loss.
 Afterwards, Tolliver got his second and last start of the season against the Green Bay Packers as a result of Miller suddenly running a fever.
 Tolliver finished the regular season having completing 40 of 82 passes with four touchdowns, two interceptions, and a QB rating of 75.8.